-- Roadsides and medians that have adequate profile and ditch to provide surface runoff - Required by environmental commitment. - Immediately adjacent to flowing or standing water. - Abutting curb and sidewalk sections.
+- Roadsides and medians that have adequate profile and ditch to provide surface runoff. - Required by environmental commitment. - Immediately adjacent to flowing or standing water. - Abutting curb and sidewalk sections. - Turf grass areas in rest areas and formal landscapes. - Adjacent to full depth pavement (where shoulder pavement functions as Zone 1). - By agreement/permit where maintenance is done by others.